safespring/docs/content/compute/convert-l-to-b-flavor-but-keep-ip.md

 A port that is created in the same process as creating an instance will automatically be deleted when detaching from an instance or when the instance is deleted.

-Before you start you should therefore get confirmation that we have set `preserve_on_delete` to `true` for the port connected to the specific instance.
+Before you start you should therefore get confirmation from support that we have set `preserve_on_delete` to `true` for the port connected to the specific instance.

 ## Pre-conversion steps